-After being admitted to the Excellence Program, students who fulfill the necessary criteria have the opportunity to obtain an Excellence Certificate when they graduate.
-This certificate is a formal recognition of a student's outstanding achievement over the years in her/his involvement at A.Y.
-Jackson S.S., as well as a reward for being an active participant in our school's community.
-The students are awarded their Excellence Certificates at a special ceremony during the school year.
+Graduating students who fulfill the necessary criteria can apply for an Excellence Certificate in their last year.
+This certificate is a formal recognition of a student's outstanding achievement and involvement at A.Y.
+Jackson S.S., as well as acknowledgement for being an active participant in our school community.
+Students in their final year of high school are awarded their Excellence Certificate(s) at a special ceremony at the end of the school year.
+A student may achieve an Excellence Certificate in more than one area of study.